tianrui-qi/WOS-Analysis/README.md

 # Windows of Susceptibility Analysis for Brain Diseases

+A complete report is avaliable at [Craft](https://www.craft.do/s/mf2MellNzocVms), same as `report.Rmd`.
-We just include the required R-package installation, introduction, conclusions, and references parts in the `README.md` A complete report is avaliable at [Craft](https://www.craft.do/s/mf2MellNzocVms), same as the HTML version knitted from `report.Rmd` through [RStudio](https://www.rstudio.com).
+We just include the required R-package installation, introduction, conclusions, and references parts in the `README.md`

 ## Required R-package Installation